raspberrypilearning/dancing-unicorn-rainbow/en/step_2.md

 + Scratch 2.0 (already installed on the Raspbian operating system of the Pi)

-Note: this project will **not** work with Scratch online or with Scratch 1.4.
+Note: this project will **not** work with Scratch 1.4 or with Scratch online.